-- embarrassment to the person being questioned. - Any student who answers falsely or evasively or who refuses to answer a proper question may be disciplined.
+- The staff member will conduct the questioning discreetly and under circumstances that will avoid unnecessary embarrassment to the person being questioned. - Any student who answers falsely or evasively or who refuses to answer a proper question may be disciplined.

 Interrogations by law enforcement personnel